NicholasRosato/github-slideshow/_posts/0000-01-02-NicholasRosato.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "This is Nick's intro slide!"

 ---